osmandapp/web/main/docs/user/personal/osmand-cloud.md

 OsmAnd Cloud is a cloud storage service that is not associated with the Android or iOS versions of the app, or the Web platform.
 :::

 OsmAnd Cloud is the resource you need to save your personal settings and app data.
 You can use this data on any device available to install the OsmAnd app or when using the desktop app.
 Any changes you make can be synchronized.

-## Cross-platform
+## Cross-Platform

 OsmAnd Cloud provides the ability to backup, restore and utilize data across Android, iOS devices and the [web version](../plan-route/web.md).
 Cloud's cross-platform capabilities allow you to transfer profile [settings](../personal/profiles.md), [tracks](../personal/tracks/manage-tracks.md), [favorites](../personal/favorites.md), [OSM Edits/Notes](../plugins/osm-editing.md) and more from one device to another.
 In the web version, you can plan a route and save it for later use on devices connected to OsmAnd Cloud.